Hatikvah: History

+Text

 The text of Hatikvah was written in 1878 by Naftali Herz Imber, a Jewish poet from Zolochiv (Złoczów), a city nicknamed "The City of Poets", then in Austrian Poland, today in Ukraine.
 His words "Lashuv le'eretz avotenu" (to return to the land of our forefathers) expressed its aspiration.

 In 1882, Imber emigrated to Ottoman-ruled Palestine and read his poem to the pioneers of the early Jewish villages—Rishon LeZion, Rehovot, Gedera, and Yesud Hama'ala.
 In 1887, Shmuel Cohen, a very young (17 or 18 years old) resident of Rishon LeZion with a musical background, sang the poem by using a melody he knew from Romania and making it into a song, after witnessing the emotional responses of the Jewish farmers who had heard the poem.
 Cohen's musical adaptation served as a catalyst and facilitated the poem's rapid spread throughout the Zionist communities of Palestine.